allebone/help.omni.af.mil/docs/PEX/Training.md

 4. Choose whether the MFR is Informational or Endorsement 5.
 Select the appropriate course in the Training Selector dropdown.

-NOTE: If The MFR is not course specific, leave the Training Selector as Qual Training Tab.
+!!!
+NOTE If The MFR is not course specific, leave the Training Selector as Qual Training Tab.

 6. Fill out From, Subject, and Body.
 Use details and be specific.